fomightez/sequencework/Adjust_Annotation/README.md

 - [Collection of scripts to Extract Details or Annotations in sequencework repo](https://github.com/fomightez/sequencework/tree/master/Extract_Details_or_Annotation)

 * `UCSC_chrom_sizes_2_circos_karyotype.py` takes a list of chromosome sizes from UCSC `chrom.sizes` files and reworks it so it can be used as a karyotype file in Circos.
 It can be found in [my collection of circos-related utility scripts (Python)](https://github.com/fomightez/sequencework/tree/master/circos-utilities).

+- the ['omega-presence' subfolder in my sequencework repo](https://github.com/fomightez/sequencework/tree/master/omega-presence) has related scripts to the LSU and Omega presence detection effort